-(t) meet the requirements of other applicable state and federal requirements pertaining to the health, privacy, and safety of students.
+(k) comply with other applicable state and federal requirements pertaining to approved schools.

 2223.3.6 Independent Schools Operating a Boarding Program

 To be approved under these rules, an independent school that operates a boarding program, enrolls students as boarding students, or operates a residential treatment program shall be accredited by a state or regional agency recognized by the Board for accrediting purposes or shall be licensed as a residential childcare facility by the Department for Children and Families.
 This requirement does not apply to an independent school that enrolls only day students.